kacirekj/simple-image-gallery-viewer/README.md

 ## Notes

 Sigvie is intended for local use.
 It serves files from your local filesystem through a local web server.
+It contains dependency only to Python Bottle library.